surifirstpin/biplus_documentation/docs/DataRun.md

 - **Limit** allows row limitation while displaying data.

-- **Query time**display the total query time f of the report is displayed on top of the analysis section.
+- **Query time**display the total query time for the repo of the report is displayed on top of the analysis section.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/master/images/row_limit.png)